CAT Score Vs Percentile

 Let us understand the term “CAT score"

-In the CAT 2019 exam, the question paper had a total of 100 questions.
-The various sections were Quantitative Ability (34), Verbal Ability and Reading Comprehension (34), and Logical Reasoning and Data Interpretation (32) and the total marks were 300.
-The student got + 3 for every correct attempt and -1 for every incorrect attempt.
-The final CAT score which the student got was after the marks of individual sections were compiled.
+In the CAT 2020 exam, the question paper had a total of 76 questions.
+The various sections were Quantitative Ability (26), Verbal Ability and Reading Comprehension (26), and Logical Reasoning and Data Interpretation (24).
+The student get + 3 for every correct attempt and -1 for every incorrect attempt.
+The final CAT score, which the students get was after the marks of individual sections were compiled.

 Let us understand the term “CAT Percentile"

 The term ‘percentile’ is a number where a certain percentage of scores fall below that number.
 Let us understand it further by taking an example.
 If a student gets 85 percentile, then it means that 85% of the students who appeared in the CAT exam have scored less than him.
 Moreover, students securing 85 percentile or above suggests that they are in the top 15 percent of the total number of students who sat for the entrance exam.

 To understand the difference between CAT marks and CAT percentile we have a table for your reference: